What services do you offer for research metrics, research intelligence and research indicators?

 Our service has recently delivered:

-• An overview of UoM collaborations with Low-Middle Income (LMI) countries
+• An overview of the University's collaborations with low- and middle-income (LMI) countries

-• Dashboards showing which UoM researchers are active in sub-fields of larger research topics, such as Health Equity and Artificial Intelligence
+• Dashboards identifying which University of Manchester researchers are active in sub-fields such as Health Equity and Artificial Intelligence

-• School and Research Institute level reports comparing research trends against global data
+• School- and Institute-level reports comparing research trends with global data

 How to get in touch

-By partnering with our Research Indicators team, you'll not only receive valuable insights but also develop a deeper understanding of how to use metrics appropriately and responsibly in your research.
+By working with the Research Indicators team, you will gain access to valuable insights and develop a better understanding of how to use metrics responsibly and effectively in your research.

 • Answered By John Hynes